There are lots of ways you can be active during pregnancy, but the exercises listed below may not be safe now you’re pregnant.

-Any exercise or activity where there is a risk of falling, such as skiing or horse riding, can be risky.
-This is because your growing bump alters your centre of gravity so it’s harder to keep your balance.
+Any exercise or activity where there is a risk of falling, such as skiing, climbing or horse riding, can be risky.
+This is because your growing bump alters your centre of gravity, which can make it harder to keep your balance.

 If you cycle and you’re worried about falling, you could change to indoor cycling in a gym.

 You shouldn’t exercise at high altitudes (over 2,500 metres) unless you are used to it, as it reduces the oxygen supply to you and your baby.